graphql/graphql-over-http/README.md

 of the contained Operations, Fragments or Variables.

 Multiple URLs MAY exist on a server to handle GraphQL requests, potentially serving different but independent schemas.
-It is allowed for the same GraphQL schema to be available on multiple URLs.
+The same GraphQL schema MAY be available on multiple URLs on the server.

 Other protocols or services may also use those URLs, as long as they don't conflict with the server's responsibility to handle GraphQL requests.